 Always have a backup plan.
 If your flight is delayed or cancelled, what next?
 Will your hotel hold your booking?
 Is there an alternative travel option when you reach your destination?
 How about alternative accommodations?
 If you can’t make it to your business engagement, will a virtual meeting do?
 Or can a colleague take your place?

 Among the best safety tips for business travellers is to have an insurance policy.
-Being covered for losses, natural disasters, and other untoward events will mitigate the costs of your business travel and save the company unforeseen additional finances.
+Being covered for losses, natural disasters, and other untoward events will mitigate your business travel costs and save the company unforeseen additional finances.

 Amidst all this planning, collect all the documentation you need and ensure they’re up to date.
 Besides your insurance policy, the usual documents are your passport, vaccination certificate, flight ticket, hotel booking, driving licence if necessary, and maybe your credit card.

 Some of your documents will be in electronic form, but a paper printout is still the safer tangible option.
 Our phones do a lot of multi-tasking, and if it fails for any reason – a software update, an app glitch, or even a drained battery – paper is the perfect failsafe.